Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Introduction

 \section{Introduction}

-Self-assembled monolayers (SAMs) play a fundamental role in modern materials science, with applications in nanotechnology, biosensing, and electronics. \cite{mrksich2009using, venanzi2013self}.
-Among these, polypeptides SAMs are of significant interest due to their intrinsic ability to form chiral secondary structures, such as $\alpha$-helices, which can introduce advanced functionalities due to their capacity to mediate spin-selective transport, a phenomenon known as the chiral-induced spin selectivity (CISS) effect.
-This effect enables efficient spin filtering without external magnetic fields or magnetic materials, thereby supporting advances in spintronics where information is processed using electron spin rather than charge \cite{bloom2024chiral, schmidt2025chiral, garcia2025ciss}.
-Both experimental and theoretical work has demonstrated that helical polypeptides exhibit a pronounced CISS effect due to their rigid, chiral backbones, making them promising candidates for next-generation molecular spintronic devices \cite{smith2020control, sek2006asymmetry, blondelle1997Polyalanine, Ghosh2020effect, sun2025unidirectional, nguyen2024mechanism}.
+Self-assembled monolayers (SAMs) play a fundamental role in modern materials science, with applications in nanotechnology, biosensing, and electronics.~\cite{mrksich2009using, venanzi2013self}.
+Among these, polypeptide SAMs are of significant interest due to their intrinsic ability to form chiral secondary structures, such as $\alpha$-helices, which can introduce advanced functionalities because they can mediate spin-selective transport, a phenomenon known as the chiral-induced spin selectivity (CISS) effect~\cite{Banerjee-Ghosh2018-px}.
+This effect enables efficient spin filtering without external magnetic fields or magnetic materials, thereby supporting advances in spintronics, where information is processed using electron spin rather than charge~\cite{bloom2024chiral, schmidt2025chiral, garcia2025ciss}.
+Both experimental and theoretical work has demonstrated that helical polypeptides exhibit a pronounced CISS effect due to their rigid, chiral backbones, making them promising candidates for next-generation molecular spintronic devices~\cite{smith2020control, sek2006asymmetry, blondelle1997Polyalanine, Ghosh2020effect, sun2025unidirectional, nguyen2024mechanism}.

-Despite these advances, fundamental questions regarding structure-property relationships in polypeptide SAMs remain open, particularly in the context of the CISS effect.
-A central issue is the mechanism of electronic transport through these systems, which lack a classically delocalized electronic structure yet exhibit highly efficient, spin-polarized charge conduction.
+Despite these advances, fundamental questions regarding structure–property relationships in polypeptide SAMs remain open, particularly in the context of the CISS effect.
+A central issue is the mechanism of electronic transport through these systems, which lack the delocalized electronic structure common for organic conductors but yet exhibit highly efficient, spin-polarized charge transport~\cite{ha2019,ha2020}.
 Furthermore, the driving forces behind the self-assembly process are not fully understood.
-Key questions include how the peptide sequence and specific functionalization influence the thermodynamic stability of different SAM phases and the kinetics of their formation, ultimately governing the supramolecular structure and its resulting electronic and spintronic properties \cite{meier2023chiral, kulkarni2022spin, garcia2021chirality}.
+Key questions include how the peptide sequence and specific functionalization influence the stability of different SAM phases and the kinetics of their formation, ultimately governing the supramolecular structure and its resulting electronic and spintronic properties~\cite{meier2023chiral, kulkarni2022spin, garcia2021chirality}.